samapriya/gee_asset_manager_addon/README.md

 ```
 In this case we need to supply full path to the destination, which is helpful when we upload to a shared folder.
 In the provided example we also burn value 222 into all rasters for missing data (NoData).

-### Task Query
+### Task Query during ingestion
-This script can be used intermittently to look at running, failed and ready(waiting) tasks.
-It can also be used to query tasks when uploading assets to collection by providing collection pathway.
+This script can be used intermittently to look at running, failed and ready(waiting) tasks during ingestion.
+This script is a special case using query tasks only when uploading assets to collection by providing collection pathway to see how collection size increases.
 ```
 usage: geeadd.py taskquery [-h] [--destination DESTINATION]